Alfa Romeo Giulietta (1977): Second series

 In summer of 1981, the Giulietta received a minor facelift, externally and internally, while the engines remained the same.
 The car got plastic protection around the lower body, while interior modifications included a new steering wheel and new seats.
 The instrument panel and the centre armrest were also modified.

 The Autodelta-produced Giulietta 2.0 Turbo Autodelta (175 PS) was introduced at the 1982 Paris motor show.
 This special version had a turbocharged 1,962 cc engine.
 The production Giulietta Turbodelta version had 170 PS and a KKK turbocharger coupled with two double-barrel Weber carburettors.
 All turbo versions were black with red interior; only 361 were produced.
 In the same year, the petrol-engined Giulietta 2.0 Ti and the Giulietta Turbodiesel (VM) 1995 cc version with 82 PS were also introduced, going on sale in early 1983.

 In 1982, Alfetta and Giulietta turbodiesels achieved seven world speed records over 5/10/25/50 thousand kilometres and 5/10/25 thousand miles at Nardò (Lecce).
 While one of the quickest diesels in its category at the time, the Giulietta was rather costly and suffered from a very forward weight distribution (56.9 per cent over the front wheels).

 Third series

-In late 1983, the "84" Giulietta (Series 3) was presented, with minor differences in appearance, bumpers were redesigned and the dashboard was significantly re-designed, the instruments changed slightly and the rear seat in some versions changed its form.
+In late 1983, the "84" Giulietta (Series 3) was presented, with minor differences in appearance, bumpers were redesigned and the dashboard was significantly redesigned, the instruments changed slightly and the rear seat in some versions changed its form.
 Mechanically it was basically the same, with minor modifications to the brake booster and inlet manifold on some versions.